Ultimate EV Battery Warranty Guide

-The car's most expensive component is an electric vehicle (EV) battery.
-That's why automakers provide warranties to protect buyers from unexpected failures.
+The car’s most expensive component is an electric vehicle battery.
+That’s why automakers provide warranties to protect buyers from unexpected failures.
 However, not all EV battery warranties are the same.
-Understanding what's covered, what's not, and how to maintain your battery can save you money in the long run.
+Understanding what’s covered, what’s not, and how to maintain your battery can save you money in the long run.

 What Is An EV Battery Warranty?